malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 Regions of neurons develop a structure and learn a firing pattern that produces useful computational capability.
 That computational capability might be useful for processing of data retrieved from arbitrary sources.
 It cannot be _moved_ to the different data sources, so there must be a data transfer channel from each source to the processing region.

-Those sources might include long term memory.
+Those sources might include long term memory, for example.
 As memory becomes larger, it becomes inefficient to provide direct access from the computational region to the whole of memory - the data transfer channel could become physically very wide.
 Furthermore, as the brain evolves greater computational dexterity, it ends up with multiple regions with specialised capabilities.
-Direct access between each 'processor' and memory would now require multiple data transfer channels.
+Direct access between each "processor" and memory would now require multiple data transfer channels.

-From a physical space perspective, a far more efficient solution is to have a central area where data-to-be-processed is temporarily stored, and for all processing regions to access data in that temporary storage.
+From a physical space perspective, a far more efficient solution is to have a central area where "data to be processed" is temporarily stored, and for all processing regions to access data in that temporary storage.
 Essentially, it is necessary to bring the data to the processor because the processor is large and unmovable.

 ## High-level thought as a state machine
 Various studies have revealed that we are either unaware of the majority of processes that occur within the brain [Miller1962, Nisbett1977, Halligan2000], or that we only become aware of those processes _after the fact_ [Halligan2017].
 Furthermore, evidence from cognitive neuropsychology suggests that we can perform relatively complicated processing and have that influence our awareness, without even being aware of the processing or the sense inputs that the processing was based on [Driver1998, Marshall1988, Weiskrantz1985].